surayaqis/Data-Science-Notes/README.md

 # Data-Science-Project

-This is my first repository
+This is my first repository about Data Science
+- Edited by Dr. Bernard